 Specifically included in our mission are the following:

-- To address and strengthen Virginia’s food system in a comprehensive, system-wide and holistic manner.
-Bring together a wide variety of organizations and interests so the Council will be in a unique position to bridge policy with on-the-ground activities, and avoid initiatives that approach Virginia’s food system in a piecemeal or divisive manner.
-To examine and identify opportunities for improving the food system for all Virginians.
+- To address and strengthen Virginia’s food system in a comprehensive, system-wide and holistic manner by bringing together a wide variety of organizations and interests to examine and identify opportunities for improving the food system for all Virginians.

 - To develop education, policy recommendations, and implementation strategies to improve the availability and accessibility of healthy, nutritious food for all Virginians.

 - To partner with and build the capacity of agencies, organizations, individuals and communities to address local, regional, and state food and agriculture issues that relate to food availability and accessibility.

 - To educate and communicate to the public and key decision-makers the relationship of the food system to health, economic development, natural resources, and social well-being.

 - To encourage and create stronger links between farmers and consumers through efficient processing, storage, distribution, marketing, and education systems.

 - To assist and promote the development of local enterprises and business entities that support community-based food production and consumption.

 - To be a communications channel for and with existing local and regional food work groups or councils.

 What is a food system?